Reference Architecture: Application Delivery Management

 Citrix ADM requires a verified Citrix ADC license to manage and monitor the Citrix ADC instances.

 You can manage and monitor any number of supported instances and entities without a license.
-However, you can select and configure Analytics for an initial 30 discovered applications on the App Dashboard and view analytics data for 30 virtual servers without applying for additional licenses.
+However, you can select and configure Analytics for an initial 30 discovered applications on the App Dashboard and view analytics data for 30 virtual servers without applying for extra licenses.
 To collect Analytics for more than 30 discovered applications (30 virtual servers), you must purchase and apply the desired licenses.

 Full information on licensing is available in the Citrix ADM product documentation about licensing.